 Applications received after the deadline will be treated as late applications and will not be accepted.
-However, applications that are received late for a good reason may be considered, if received before 31st December 2016.
+However, applications that are received late for a good reason may be considered, if evidence of exceptional circumstances are given.
 Such cases might be if illness prevented a single parent/carer from returning the form on time, if the reason for lateness is supported in writing by a medical professional involved in the case or if the applicant has moved into the area after the deadline (evidence will be required).
-Any such candidates will be tested in January 2017.
+Any such candidates will be tested in June 2018.
 The final decision on whether there are exceptional circumstances will be made by the Director of Admissions.